-U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES Form Approved Administration for Children and Families OMB No: 0970-0382 Community Services Block Grant (CSBG) Expires:06/30/2021 SECTION 11 State Use of Funds 11.1.
-Tripartite Board Verification: Verify which of the following measures are taken to ensure that the state verifies CSBG Eligible Entities are meeting Tripartite Board requirements under Section 676B(a)(2) of the CSBG Act[Check all that applies and narrative where applicable] Attend Board meetings V Organizational Standards Assessment V Monitoring Review copies of Board meeting minutes Track Board vacancies/composition Other 11.2.
+U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES Form Approved Administration for Children and Families OMB No: 0970-0382 Community Services Block Grant (CSBG) Expires:06/30/2021 SECTION 11 State Use of Funds

+11.1.
+Tripartite Board Verification: Verify which of the following measures are taken to ensure that the state verifies CSBG Eligible Entities are meeting Tripartite Board requirements under Section 676B(a)(2) of the CSBG Act[ Check all that applies and narrative where applicable ]

+Attend Board meetings

+✓ Organizational Standards Assessment

+Monitoring

+Review copies of Board meeting minutes

+Track Board vacancies/composition

+Other

+11.2.
 Tripartite Board Updates: Provide how often the state require eligible entities (which are not on TAPs or QIPs) to provide updates regarding their Tripartite Boards.
-This includes but is not limited to copies of meeting minutes, vacancy alerts, changes to bylaws, low-income member selection process, etc.,[Select one and narrative where applicable] Annually Biannually at the monitoring visit, and annually while reviewing the Organizational Standards.
-If regular vacancies are a persistent problem, we may check in with the agency more frequently.
+This includes but is not limited to copies of meeting minutes, vacancy alerts, changes to bylaws, low-income member selection process, etc., [Select one and narrative where applicable]

+C Annually

+C Semiannually

+C Quarterly

+C Monthly

+O As it Occurs

+C Other

 11.3.
-Tripartite Board Representation Assurance: Describe how the state will verify that eligible entities have policies and procedures by which individuals or organizations can petition for adequate representation on an eligible entity's Tripartite Board as required by the assurance under S ection 676(b)(10) of the CSBG Act Note: This response will link with the corresponding assurance, item 14.10.
+Tripartite Board Representation Assurance: Describe how the state will verify that eligible entities have policies and procedures by which individuals or organizations can petition for adequate representation on an eligible entity's Tripartite Board as required by the assurance under Section 676(b)(10) of the CSBG Act

+Note: This response will link with the corresponding assurance, item 14.10.

 To ensure compliance with the CSBG Act, the State requires that each CAA, as part of the CSBG application process, provide a description of the procedures the agency has in place to ensure that a low income individual, community organization, or religious organization, or representative of low income individuals that considers its organization, or low income individuals, to be inadequately represented on the agency board, can petition for adequate representation on the Board.
 Each CAA has reviewed agency bylaws, revising them as necessary, to ensure compliance with this provision.
-A copy of the bylaws section addressing this requirement is provided to DCS with the agency community action plan.
+A copy of the bylaws section addressing this requirement is provided to DCS with the the organizational standard submissions and during on-site monitoring.
 The CSBG Certification attached to the grant agreement between the DCS and CSBG subgrantees similarly addresses this compliance issue in that document.
 The Certification form is signed by the Board Chair of each CAA board.
+Additionally, agencies will submit quarterly reports indicating any board vacancies.
+Those that are not filled within 90 days require an action plan and steps for filling the vacancy to be submitted to DCS.

 11.4.
-Tripartite Board Alternative Representation: Does the state permit public eligible entities to use, as an alternative to a Tripartite Board, 'another mechanism specified by the state to assure decision-making and participating by low income individuals in the development, planning, implementation, and evaluation of programs" as allowed under Section 676B(b)(2) of the CSBG Act.
-O Yes O No 11.4a.
+Tripartite Board Alternative Representation: Does the state permit public eligible entities to use, as an alternative to a Tripartite Board, "another mechanism specified by the state to assure decision-making and participating by low income individuals in the development, planning, implementation, and evaluation of programs" as allowed under Section 676B(b)(2) of the CSBG Act.
+O Yes No

+11.4a.
 Tripartite Board Alternative Mechanism: If yes, describe the mechanism used by public eligible entities as an alternative to a Tripartite Board.